 Have Apple and Country Ham Hand Pies on National Apple Pie Day

 If you’ve never had a hand pie, they are exactly what they seem.
 A tidy, small pie that you can hold in your hand.
-This recipe is a bit heartier with the addition of ham, but if you prefer a meat-free version, feel free to omit the ham for your own handy treat.
+This recipe is a bit heartier with the addition of ham.
+However, if you prefer a meat-free version, feel free to omit the ham for your own handy treat.
 Vivian Howard of Chef & the Farmer and the Boiler Room Oyster Bar in North Carolina provided the recipe for these unique, delicious pies.

 Apple Pie Filling Recipe

 - 2 cups dried apple slices, roughly chopped

 - 1/3 cup granulated sugar

 - 1/2 tsp. salt